 There are a huge range of activities on offer and tennis and a three-hour morning walk on Thursdays and Sundays are all complimentary.
 The hotel can also arrange more challenging guided hikes through the Atlas Mountains, including a two-day trek to the Toubkal peak, the highest point in North Africa.
 Nearby, there is also mule riding and 4×4 excursions through the Orika Valley to the Safron Gardens (where the hotel sources its beauty products).
-Alternatively, the Asounfou Spa (the Berber word for relaxation) is the perfect escape with an indoor pool, five treatment rooms, a sauna and traditional Hamman.
+Alternatively, the Asounfou Spa (named after the Berber word for relaxation) is the perfect escape, with an indoor pool, five treatment rooms, a sauna and traditional hammam.
 There is also a spectacular hillside outdoor massage area, perfect for couples.

 Who Should Stay

 Couples and families looking for a more chic and private experience with many options for adventure

 Contact Indagare or your Trip Designer for assistance reserving this hotel

 Comments (2) OpenClose